LinkedPasts/linked-places-format/tsv_0.2.md

 **start**

+>**NOTE**: We should consider supporting Levels 0 and 1 of the [Extended Date/Time Format (EDTF) specification](https://www.loc.gov/standards/datetime/edtf.html) of the US Library of Congress.
+Without objection, the draft language below for start and end will be changed to reflect EDTF.

 Earliest relevant date in ISO 8601 form (YYYY-MM-DD); omit month and/or year as req.
 BCE years must expressed as negative integer, e.g. -0320 for 320 BCE.
 To express a range, use a pair of dates, e.g. -0299/-0200 would indicate "starting in 3rd century BCE"

 **end**